Skip to content

 If you are in any way unsure, make a list detailing the reasons why you feel you need to change careers.
 Be specific, don’t hold back, and be honest with yourself.

-Why people often think about a career change:
+Why people often think about a career change at 40:

-Better financial prospects – Don’t be ashamed to admit that you want a job that pays better.
-In times of economic hardship, hunting out a job with a better salary benefits you in the short term but in the long run as well.
-The only significant pay rises most people experience are from switching jobs, rather than being promoted.
+There is no shame in admitting that you want a job that pays better.
+In times of economic hardship, hunting out a job with a better salary not only benefits you in the short term, but in the long run as well.
+The only significant pay rises most people experience are from switching jobs, rather than being promoted, which is why switching careers at 40 is enticing for those looking for better pay.

-Job satisfaction – Finding something to do with your life that you are satisfied with is of the highest importance.
+Finding something to do with your life that you are satisfied with is of the highest importance.
 Whether you want to admit it or not, you’ll probably spend the bulk of your time at work, so you should enjoy it!
 In 2022 only 17% of the British workforce said they loved their jobs.
 That’s kind of sad when you think about it.
-It’s never too late to seek out a job that allows you to do the things you love.
+It’s never too late to seek out a job that allows you to do the things you love and it isn’t too late to consider a career change at 40.

 What are the best careers for a job change at 40?

-The choice is yours, and it will vary from person to person, but looking at which sectors are experiencing a particular surge in interest is a good place to start.
-Though you should ideally look into an area that you have a personal interest in.
+The choice is yours, and it will vary from person to person, but looking at which sectors are experiencing a particular surge in interest is a good place to start when you’re looking to change careers at 40.
+However, you should ideally look into an area that you have a personal interest in.

 If you feel the need to change careers, you should do so for a job that is in a field you enjoy working in.
 Although it can be tempting to opt for the first thing that comes along, when changing careers, you should consider carefully.
 As much as it might not feel like it, you do have time.